 Core subjects (cont.)
-Students study mathematics and English for a whole year and 1 unit of core science and 1 elected unit of health and physical education for a semester each.
 Health and Physical Education Students must select at least one unit of Health and Physical Education.
-Core Physical Education This subject is designed to involve and excite students in a range of recreation activities that are on offer in the community promoting an active lifestyle.
+Core Physical Education This elective is designed to involve and excite students in a range of recreation activities that are on offer in the community, promoting an active lifestyle.
 Recreation activities encourage lifelong participation in physical activity and social health.
-Students will be able to access a wide range of activities that may include physical fitness activities at Arena fitness, coaching by elite coaches which could include: AFL, Ultimate Frisbee, Dance and Lacrosse.
 Students will also participate in lessons that focus on the importance of nutrition, game sense, skill acquisition, injury prevention and rehabilitation, mental health and drug education.
-Extension Physical Education - Sports Science Sports Science is an introductory course for VCE Physical Education that aims to equip students with the knowledge and skills needed for Units 1 and 2.
+Year 10 Extension Physical Education & Health This course is an introductory course for VCE Physical Education that aims to equip students with the knowledge and skills needed for Units 1 and 2.
 Through interactive and engaging practical and theoretical sessions, students will learn about how the body functions and improves to sustain exercise, as well as develop skills to analyse performance.
 The curriculum will focus on body systems, such as the musculoskeletal, cardiovascular, and respiratory systems, as well as energy systems, fitness and training, performance enhancement, and biomechanics.
-In addition, students will have the opportunity to participate in varied and frequent lab-based games that will extend and consolidate the theory-based curriculum.
+Additionally, students will have the opportunity to participate in varied and frequent lab-based games that will extend and consolidate the theory-based curriculum.
 These games may include team sports, minor games, gym activities, and fitness exercises.
 The course will provide students with a strong foundation in Sports Science and prepare them for further study in VCE Physical Education.
 Students will not only gain knowledge but also develop practical skills that can be applied in a range of physical activities.
-Pre-requisite: In order to undertake this elective students must be enrolled in sports academy, SEAL class or have maintained an average of 75% or above on assessment learning tasks in Mainstream Year 9 Health and Physical Education.
+Pre-requisite: In order to undertake this elective students must be enrolled in sports academy, SEAL class or have maintained an average of 70% or above on assessment learning tasks in Mainstream Year 9 Health and Physical Education.